Skip to main content

 Australian Standard

-AS/NZS 1668.2 Compliance for CRAC and Server Rooms
+AS 1668 and AS/NZS 1668.2 Compliance for CRAC Rooms

-AS/NZS 1668.2 compliance for CRAC, server rooms and data centres.
+AS 1668 (AS/NZS 1668.2) compliance for CRAC, server rooms and data centres.
 Ventilation design, outside air, indoor air quality and service checks.

 Compliance checks